 Review and road test of the Audi A3 Cabriolet

-The improved Audi A3 Cabriolet remains an appealing thing.
+The Audi A3 Cabriolet remains an appealing thing.
 Jonathan Crouch reports.

 Ten Second Review of the Audi A3 Cabriolet

-Audi has revitalised its second generation A3 Cabriolet.
-There's a more advanced 2.0-litre petrol engine on offer, plus innovations like the Audi Smartphone interface and the clever 'Virtual Cockpit' instrument layout.
+Audi continues to be a strong player in the compart convertible segment with its second generation A3 Cabriolet.
+There's a choice of two advanced TFSI petrol engines on offer, plus innovations like the Audi Smartphone interface and the clever 'Virtual Cockpit' instrument layout.
 All of this embellishing a classy, stylish and pretty practical basic package.
 You'd like one.

 Can a relatively affordable compact convertible be genuinely, heart-stoppingly, aspirationally desirable?
 Audi thinks so and, in the form of this improved second generation A3 Cabriolet, has brought us an open-topped car that's very difficult not to like.
 All the Audi attributes you're used to - cool design, fantastic build quality, engine efficiency and strong residual values - are matched to sleek looks delivering that 'want one' factor.
 You can't really ask for much more from a compact convertible, but the Ingolstadt brand has delivered more anyway, adding in extra infotainment technology, an improved 4WD system and a more sophisticated 2.0-litre turbo petrol TFSI engine.

-We're not sure we'd really want to go much faster than that in this car, but Audi centres are ready and willing to oblige those with a further need for speed.
-Diesel folk prepared to special quattro 4WD and tronic auto transmission get a pokier 184PS version of the 2.0 TDI unit.
-While those preferring petrol have the further option of an all-new 190PS 2.0-litre TFSI powerplant, the engine you have to have if you're looking for a mainstream petrol-powered A3 Cabriolet with the option of quattro 4WD.
-This variant also gets a slicker 7-speed S tronic auto transmission set-up than diesel drivers can have and with this fitted, 62mph is just 7.3s away en route to 155mph.
-The same system is also an option on the ritziest version of this car you can buy, the potent S3 flagship model, which mates quattro 4WD to an uprated 310PS 2.0-litre TFSI turbo engine able to power you to 62mph in a fraction over 5s.
+We're not sure we'd really want to go much faster than that in this car, but Audi centres are ready and willing to oblige those with a further need for speed with the 190PS 2.0-litre powerplant used in the '40 TFSI'.
+This comes only with S tronic auto transmission and is the engine you have to have if you're looking for a mainstream petrol-powered A3 Cabriolet with the option of quattro 4WD.
+This variant makes 62mph in just 7.3s en route to 155mph.
+The same quattro system is used on the potent S3 flagship model, which mates quattro 4WD to a 310PS 2.0-litre TFSI turbo engine able to power you to 62mph in a fraction over 5s.
 Toupees will very definitely need to be firmly tied down.

 Design and Build

 Built on a modified version of the A3 Saloon's chassis, the A3 Cabriolet lost its somewhat dumpy, pram-like styling when re-launched in second generation form.
-Exterior changes to this revised version are slight but the front looks a little more purposeful, courtesy of sharper lines for the familiar and now broader Singleframe grille.
-The headlights are flatter, with distinctive outer contours and can now be ordered in Matrix LED form, so they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.
-Equally subtle changes at the rear aim to accentuate the width of this car - with the horizontal illuminated graphics of the rear lights and the separation edge above the redesigned diffuser.
+Exterior changes made to this model in recent years have been slight; the front still looks purposeful, courtesy of sharp lines for the familiar broad Singleframe grille.
+The headlights are flat, with distinctive outer contours and can be ordered in Matrix LED form, in which form they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.

-Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is now available in this one as an option.
+Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is available in this one as an option.
 This displays the most important driving-relevant information in high resolution on a 12.3-inch diagonal TFT screen.
 The driver can switch between two views by pressing the "View" button on the multifunction steering wheel.
-In addition, the menu structure that works the centre dash MMI infotainment screen has been redesigned and is now more intuitive.

 As before, the soft fabric roof is stretched over a magnesium-steel 'skeleton'.
 The opens or closes electro-hydraulically in less than 18 seconds at speeds of up to 31mph.
 When retracted, the top - folded into three layers - rests in a tray that barely affects luggage capacity, which is 287-litres (10.14 cubic ft).
 There's a proper glass rear window and the roof can be specified in black, grey and brown - while the inner liner is available in black or lunar silver.